NaeuralEdgeProtocol/NaeuralEdgeProtocol.github.io/README.md

 1. **Template-Based Ready-to-Use Infrastructure** - Offering pre-designed software and compute infrastructure templates tailored for various applications such as commercial safety & security, Smart City solutions, and blockchain gaming.

 2. **Optimized Decentralized Edge Node Grid** - Service providers furnish a highly efficient grid of decentralized edge nodes capable of boosting compute power, where one **Neural Edge Node (NEN)** represents one instance of the Naeural software installed on a device.
-For example, a grid of 16 Nvidia A100-80 GPUs can be simulated by 100-150 nodes installed on consumer-grade GPU computers like game consoles or mobile workstations.
+For example, a grid of 16 Nvidia A100-80 GPUs can provide computational power equivalent to that of 100-150 nodes installed on consumer-grade GPU computers, such as game consoles or mobile workstations, based on benchmarks measuring tasks like deep learning training or scientific simulations.

 3. **Flexible Consumer Deployment** - End consumers have the flexibility to deploy their workloads on nearby network nodes, either free of charge or at reduced rates.